How to manage your SSO password

 Expand All

-The email or letter which is sent out following the allocation of an Oxford Single Sign-On account username includes an Activation Code, for example ABCD-EFGH-IJKL.
+The email or letter which is sent out following the allocation of an Oxford username and Single Sign-On (SSO) account includes an Activation Code, for example ABCD-EFGH-IJKL.

 The Activation Code has a limited lifetime (specified in the email or letter) during which you must activate your new account via the web page at: https://webauth.ox.ac.uk/activate.
-If you don't activate your account within this time, you can contact IT Services Central Service Desk.
+If you don't activate your account within this time, you can contact the Service Desk quoting the account name and your card barcode number or student number.

 When you go to the webpage, you will be asked to fill in some personal details and then include either your university card number or student number.
 You will then be asked for your Oxford username and Activation Code.